You are here

 Because of their unique training and expertise, internists also occupy many important leadership roles in medicine that involve applying these unique skills, including:

-- Director of the National Institutes of Health (NIH) – Francis Collins, MD
+- Director of the NIH National Cancer Institute - Norman E. Sharpless, MD

-- Director of Alpha Omega Alpha (AOA) Honor Medical Society – Richard L. Byyny, MD
+- Executive Director of Alpha Omega Alpha (AOA) Honor Medical Society – Richard L. Byyny, MD, FACP

-- Director of the Accreditation Council on Graduate Medical Education (ACGME) – Thomas Nasca, MD
+- Director and Chief Executive Officer of the Accreditation Council for Graduate Medical Education (ACME) – Thomas J. Nasca, MD, MACP

 And this doesn’t include the many thousands of internists who continue the core principles underlying the origins of internal medicine and embodied in the current definition of internal medicine: